R2Northstar/Atlas/README.md

 ## Usage

-Run the `main.exe` or directly with `go run ./cmd/atlas` and update your northstar config to point to the new masterserver.
+Run the `atlas.exe` or directly with `go run ./cmd/atlas` and update your northstar config to point to the new masterserver.

 ```
 ns_masterserver_hostname "localhost:8080"